Up05/frigg/README.md

 # Small value format

-Printing of small values is designed to be obvious and short.
+Printing of small values is designed to be obvious and short, but there are some weirder cases:

-Weirder cases:
 ```
 ..          skipping elements
 ..<LEN      skipping and here is the entire length